hdrake/so_lagrangian_upwelling/README.md

 # so_lagrangian_upwelling
 This repository contains codes and links to data for "[Lagrangian Timescales of Southern Ocean Upwelling in a Hierarchy of Model Resolutions](http://rdcu.be/FZij)" by Henri F. Drake, Adele K. Morrison, Stephen M. Griﬃes, Jorge L. Sarmiento, Wilbert Weijer, and Alison R. Gray.
-An index of the codes and data used is available in Text S3 of the Supplementary Materials.

 # Abstract